If you're creating a gem from scratch, you can use bundler's built in gem skeleton to create a base gem for you to edit.

 my_gem with your new gem skeleton.

-If you already have a gem with a gemspec, you can generate a Gemfile for your gem.
+If you already have a gem, you can create a Gemfile and use Bundler to manage your development dependencies.
+Here's an example.

-Runtime dependencies in your gemspec are treated like base dependencies, and development dependencies are added by default to the group,
+Runtime dependencies in your gemspec are treated as if they are listed in your Gemfile, and development dependencies are added by default to the group,

 :development.
 You can change that group with the